-The mission of the Bachelor of Arts in Graphic Design program is to provide students the ability to visually communicate ideas and information while expressing themselves creatively.
+The mission of the professional Bachelor of Fine Arts in Graphic Design program is to provide students the ability to visually communicate ideas and information while expressing themselves creatively.
 The program focuses on the development of strong skills in visual problem solving, an understanding of hierarchy, traditional and or digital production methods, the ability to effectively create original designs and to manipulate space, typography, imagery, and time based methods to communicate with an audience.